 - North Eastern Development Finance Corporation Ltd. (NEDFi)

-Small and micro-enterprises operated by women are eligible for a guarantee cover of 80% whereas all the credit/loans in the North East Region (NER) for credit facilities are eligible for a guarantee of Rs.
-50 lakh.
-Educational institutions, agriculture, training institutions, and Self-Help Groups (SHGs) are not eligible for guarantee cover under CGTMSE. s.
+Women-operated small and micro-enterprises qualify for an 80% guarantee cover, while all credit/loans in the North East Region (NER) for credit facilities qualify for Rs.
+50 lakh guarantee.
+Educational institutions, agriculture, training institutions, and Self-Help Groups (SHGs) are not eligible for guaranteed coverage under CGTMSEs.

-What are the Documents required for Loan under CGTMSE Scheme?
+What are the Documents required for a Loan under the CGTMSE Scheme?

 Documents required for a Loan under the CGTMSE scheme and its coverage: